-For those concerned about the shortage of physicians in the United States – and for internationally trained physicians — there is some good news.
+For those concerned about the shortage of physicians in the United States – and for foreign born physicians — there is some good news.

 Sponsorship is usually conditional upon the physician agreeing to practice for three years or more in a medically underserved area.
 Prior to 1994, only Federal agencies could sponsor internationally-born physicians for J waivers.
 In that year, Senator Kent Conrad of South Dakota introduced a bill that was signed into law which permitted States to sponsor 20 physicians per year for J waivers.
 This program has since been extended numerous times, usually for 2 or 3 years at a time.
 In 2002, the number of J waivers under the Conrad program was increased to 30 per state.

 Proposed Changes to the J Visas and Waivers

 The pending legislation would make the Conrad program a permanent part of the immigration law.

 J status for foreign born physicians completing medical residencies/fellowships would be classified as a “dual intent” status, similar to H-1Bs and L-1s.
 A physician could no longer be denied J status on the ground that he or she did not intend to return to his country of origin.
 Spouses and children of J-1 physicians would no longer be subject to the two-year home residency requirement.